hsun-code/hsun-code.github.io/_posts/2025-03-17-jdk-frequently-used-commands.md

 Note that we can download the prebuilt releases from [OpenJDK GA Download].

-#### google test
+#### Google test

 gtest source is needed to run JTreg tests.
-And there is minimal version requirement.
+There is minimal version requirement.
 See `LIB_TESTS_SETUP_GTEST` in JDK repo for more details.

 ```bash